SNP Students: History

 The organisation was formed in 1961 and key figures were Neil MacCormick and Allan Macartney who would both later become SNP members of the European Parliament.
 By 1975 the group had around 1,500 members in Scotland.

 It has played an active part in the affairs of the SNP and is represented on the party's National Executive Committee, in the past with a representative position shared with the Young Scots for Independence, but now each organisation has its own representative.
 The SNP Students can send up to 15 delegates to the SNP Annual National Conference and 6 delegates to meetings of its National Council.

 In the 2000 SNP leadership election the organisation supported Alex Neil who lost to John Swinney.
-In the two subsequent leadership campaigns the organisation did not officially endorse any candidate.
+In all subsequent leadership campaigns the organisation did not officially endorse any candidate.

 It has informal links with Plaid Ifanc, the youth wing of Plaid Cymru.
 Until its September 2019 conference, it was also a part of the European Free Alliance Youth.

 As of November 2021, they had a membership of 5,800 people who were at colleges and universities across Scotland.